codewithdev/hosted-resume/index.md

 ### The D.E.
 Shaw Group - Member, Technical Writing, Front Office Tech
 **Oct 2022 - Present**
-- Primary and dedicated tech writer for complex and core tech front office tech teams supporting in the development of algorithmic-based trading tools and data streaming technologies.
-I help teams to provide user-friendly and developer-friendly documentation, release notes, and monthly feature updates, announcement, and blog published firmwide.
+- Primary tech writer for front-office technology teams, specializing in the development of algorithmic based trading tools and data streaming technologies.
+I collaborate with teams to create user and developer friendly documentation, and feature updates blogs which are published across the firm.
-- Collaborated with mission critical, business-oriented tech and business teams to create content strategy, restructure the existing documentation, and update documentation as per the features.
+- Collaborated with mission critical, business-oriented tech and business teams to create content strategy, restructure existing documentation, and update inline with new featuers.
 - Created proof of concept proposal for advancing the Javascript and Typescript based client library and API documentation using the flavours of Docusaurus and TypeDoc.
 - Developed documentation process and examples tutorials to help developers and other teams to effectively use docs-as-code approach and publish Markdown pages using versioning and documentation pipeline via Jenkins and GitHub Action checks.
 - Author and review blogs for tools and framework from various tech, design, and business teams, ensuring the technical accuracies, blog format, and overall layout.
-- Developed release notes templates that enabled developers and stakeholders to easily navigate, view updates on tools and frameworks, and keep their applications up-to-date with latest updates.
+- Developed release note templates that allowed developers and stakeholders to easily navigate updates on tools and frameworks, ensuring their applications remained up-to-date with the latest changes.
-- Helped other writers to learn new technologies, internal tools, system architecture, and get their hands on tools that require primary testing before releasing the documentation.
-- Collaborate with developers to understand the internal architecture and workflow of the tools/framework and develop intuitive system and internal architecture and workflow diagram.
-- Interacted with teams to understand the use case, get their feedback on the tools/frameworks, and developed use case documentation.
-- Created executive level proposal and user documentation for productivity tools used by leaderships across the firm.

 ### Chargebee - Senior Technical Writer
 **Sep 2021 - Oct 2022**